3LK3/gdextension-cli/README.md

 If you have a template on your local file system you can also create a project from there.

 `gdextension-cli new <NAME> --from-local /home/you/your_template`

+## Technical insides

+Uses the following python libraries:

+- [Jinja2](https://pypi.org/project/Jinja2/) used for templating new projects